Ice Age (2002 film): Plot

 A herd of prehistoric animals is migrating south to avoid a forthcoming ice age.
-Sid, a clumsy ground sloth, is left behind by his family and personally chases the herd, but is attacked by an angry pair of brontotheres after he ruins their meal.
-Sid is reluctantly rescued by Manfred, a surly woolly mammoth who did not migrate with the others.
-Sid insists upon following Manfred, but the latter wishes to be alone and is frequently annoyed by Sid's outgoing demeanor.
+Sid, a clumsy ground sloth, is left behind by his family.
+Sid is reluctantly rescued by Manfred "Manny", a surly woolly mammoth who did not migrate with the others.
+Sid insists on following Manny, but the latter wishes to be alone and is annoyed by Sid's outgoing demeanor.

 Some time before these events, a human tribe hunted and killed half of a Smilodon pack for their pelts.
 Soto, the leader of the surviving saber-toothed tigers, leads a raid on the human camp, intending to exact revenge by personally killing Roshan, the infant son of the chief.
-Soto has his lieutenant Diego bring the baby to Soto alive.
+Soto has his lieutenant Diego bring the baby to him alive.
 Roshan's mother, however, flees with her son and leaps over a waterfall.
 Soto orders Diego to pursue Roshan and bring him back alive, threatening to kill him if he fails.

-Sid and Manfred encounter Roshan and his injured mother in the river at the bottom of the falls.
+Manny and Sid encounter Roshan and his injured mother in the river at the bottom of the falls.
 The woman leaves the baby with them, but is washed away.
 Sid attempts to return the baby to the human settlement, but finds the camp deserted.
-Diego offers to take the baby off Sid and Manfred's hands, but a mistrustful Manfred orders Diego to track the humans for them instead.
+Diego offers to take the baby, but a mistrustful Manny orders Diego to track the humans instead.
 Diego complies, but that night, he secretly sends word back to Soto that he is bringing both the baby and a mammoth for the pack to eat.